 During periods of official disaster designation, nurses from states outside of North Carolina (NC) are authorized to practice in NC in an organized system/facility, with the American Red Cross, or with other official Disaster Relief Organizations under the following guidelines:

-- Nurses holding an active, unrestricted multi-state license in any Nurse Licensure Compact State can practice in North Carolina at any time.
+- Nurses holding an active, unrestricted single-state license in any jurisdiction can practice in North Carolina by applying for a temporary emergency license at no cost through the NCBON.
+Information on current waivers can be found here.

 - Prior to allowing practice, the employing system/facility, the American Red Cross, or other official Disaster Relief Organizations, must verify active, unrestricted licensure of all nurses (Registered Nurse and Licensed Practical Nurse), from all states (compact and non-compact).
 Licensure information can be verified easily through "NURSYS QuickConfirm License Verification."